 How well does the House of Marley Positive Vibration XL ANC cancel noise?

 Pretty much across the sound spectrum, the Positive Vibration XL ANC extinguishes some of the volume of environmental noise.
 While it doesn’t reach AirPods Max levels of ANC, it also costs much less.
 With that in mind, the headphones do a respectable job, reducing noise by nearly 30dB at 150Hz.
-Low frequencies tend to fall into active noise cancelling’s wheelhouse, while isolation is responsible for the 45dB of noise blocking between 7kHz and 8kHz.
+Low frequencies tend to fall into active noise canceling’s wheelhouse, while isolation is responsible for the 45dB of noise blocking between 7kHz and 8kHz.
 Remember: this is based on an ideal fit, so make sure the headphones don’t create any gaps between the padding and your skull.

 I find this does a decent job of filtering low hums—some incidental sounds (like chatter) can reach my ears, but only barely.
 This makes focusing on the task at hand without distraction much easier.
-Having a designated button for transparency mode means if someone speaks you can quickly switch from noise cancelling to transparency without cycling through modes.
+Having a designated button for transparency mode means if someone speaks you can quickly switch from noise canceling to transparency without cycling through modes.

 Transparency mode just amplifies background noise through the headset.
 You can have music playing while this happens or pause your music to just hear your environment.
 This is useful if you need to hear train station alerts, or something of that nature.